MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/use-secret-environment-variables.md

 ## Give your service principal access to your key vault

 Give your service principal access to your Key Vault with Azure CLI command.
-The value for `YOUR-SERVICE-PRINCIPAL-APP-ID` is your service principal output's `appId` value.
+The value for `YOUR-SERVICE-PRINCIPAL-ID` is your service principal output's `appId` value.

 * [az keyvault set-policy](/cli/azure/keyvault#az_keyvault_set_policy)